Skip to main content

 Adapter Pattern

-The adapter pattern is one of the structural software design patterns.
-The main purpose of this pattern is to allow different interfaces (classes) to work together and it achieves this without having to modify the original class.
+The adapter pattern is a structural design pattern.
+Its job: let different interfaces (classes) work together without modifying the original class.

-This pattern works with 3 components: a client, an adapter and an adaptee.
-The client doesn't care about the implementation of the interface, it only wants to access a certain method for example.
-The adapter class makes sure that this can happen as it provides an interface to the adaptee class - which is the incompatilble class with the client.
+Three components are in play: a client, an adapter and an adaptee.
+The client doesn’t care about the implementation of the interface; it just wants to call a certain method.
+The adapter class makes that possible by wrapping the adaptee class (the one that’s incompatible with the client).

 When to use the adapter pattern?

-The adapter pattern can be used when we are working with legacy interfaces, or different APIs or we just need to integrate a new API / interface into our system and we cannot (or don't want to) modify the client implementation.
+When we’re dealing with legacy interfaces, different APIs, or when we need to slot a new API into our system and we can’t (or don’t want to) touch the client implementation.

 TypeScript implementation

-The adapter pattern could be implemented in any programming language, including vanilla JavaScript as well but I thought it'd be interesting to see how a TypeScript implementation would look like.
+The adapter pattern can be implemented in any language, including vanilla JavaScript, but it’s worth seeing what a TypeScript version looks like.

-It goes without saying that should you want to get the JavaScript implementation, just transpile the TypeScript code to JavaScript, either to ES2015 or to ES5.
+If you want the JavaScript output, just transpile the TypeScript code, either to ES2015 or ES5.

 Adapter example